 Once the gifts have been opened, clear away the wrapping paper straight away.
 Not only will you avoid having paper all over the room once your pets get to it, but coloured paper and string should also not be ingested by pets.

-This entry was posted in Pet Advice on December 19th, 2018 by linnearask
+This entry was posted in Pets on December 19th, 2018 by linnearask

 What’s on your Christmas list when it comes to cake?
 Easy, healthy, indulgent, gluten free, no added fat?
 Using eggs and veg from the garden, this recipe ticks every box…